 Other topics discussed in this session include self-attributing media vendors, multi-touch attribution models, and where marketers would be without attribution.
 You can view the full webinar below, or visit the AppLift blog to discover more about the obstacles facing today’s mobile marketers.

-Angela is the Senior Partner Marketing Manager for TUNE.
+Angela is a Senior Marketing Manager at TUNE.
 She received her Bachelor of Science in Journalism and minor in Marketing from Ball State University.
-With over 10 years of marketing experience, Angela has spent the majority of her career working in marketing communications within Seattle’s tech community.
-During the week, she is busy supporting TUNE’s Business Development and Partnerships team.
+With over 14 years of marketing experience, Angela has spent the majority of her career working in marketing communications within Seattle’s tech community.
+During the week, she is busy providing marketing support to TUNE's customer and partner community.
 On the weekend, you’ll either find her at the beach or local playground with her two kiddos.